bmlindor/ttv_ss/AAREADME.md

 to the Earth-Moon system barycenter in kilometers, kilometers per second and kilometers per second square at JD= 2451624.5 TDB timescale

-NB: for best accuracy the first time argument should be the integer part and the delta the fractional part (step through day)
+For best accuracy the first time argument should be the integer part and the delta the fractional part (step through day)

-For planets without moons, Mercury and Venus, the barycenter location coincides with the body center of mass.
+Note: For planets without moons, Mercury and Venus, the barycenter location coincides with the body center of mass.

 NaifID:
       2           'VENUS BARYCENTER'
       3           'EARTH MOON BARYCENTER'
       399         'EARTH'

 1).
 Simulate transit times from JPLEphemeris.
-Add noise to data.
+Add noise option to data.

-Note: sim_times has multiple methods with the following arguments sim_times(jd1::Float64, jd2::Float64, jdsize::Int64,
+sim_times has multiple methods with the following arguments sim_times(jd1::Float64, jd2::Float64, jdsize::Int64,
     addnoise::Bool=false, sigma::Float64=0.0, EMB::Bool=true, seed::Int=42)